johnrudolph/halfcourt/rules.md

 A possession ends if the defense steals the ball, the defense rebounds the ball, the Shot Clock expires, or the offense scores.
 When any of these occur, the defense gains possession of the ball, and the shot clock returns to 3.
 If the offense gets their own rebound, the shot clock returns to 2.

 ## Round
 Rounds simply consist of players taking turns performing an action with one of their Hoopers.
-The defense always takes the first turn.
+The defense takes the first turn of a normal possession (the offense takes the first turn after a steal or a failed pass).

 ### Actions

 On your turn, you may take action with each of your Hoopers.
 The number of actions they may take, and the effect of each action is determined by the stats on your Hooper's card.
 You may perform actions beginning with any of your 3 Hoopers, but you must only perform actions with 1 Hooper at a time.

-If you begin your turn in the backcourt, you get +2 actions.

 On your turn you may do the following: